xanderstevenson/word-of-the-day/README.md

 <h3 align="center">Transform Wikipedia Article to MP3 Files</h3>

 By clicking on the 'Learn More' button on each Word of the Day message, users are taken to a webpage which will provide an even deeper definition.
-The vadt majority of the time, this will be a Wikipedia article.
+The vast majority of the time, this will be a Wikipedia article.
 Personally, I plan on reading the entire article so that I can truly grok each term.

 A colleague of ours at Cisco, John Capobianco, has developed a package called wikitrola, which will transform any Wikipedia page into an MP3 file.